into your inbox

 Althea Gibson’s debut was successful: despite the pressure of being the first black player to ever compete at Wimbledon, she prevailed against Pat Ward, from Great Britain (6-0, 2-6, 6-4).
 According to the Associated Press, although she was unseeded, Gibson “convinced the British experts that she had the equipment to rank high in the world within another year or two.”

 What next: Althea Gibson will shake hands with Queen Elizabeth II

 Althea Gibson would be defeated in the following round by the fifth seed, Beverly Baker (6-1, 6-3).
 She would be so disappointed by this loss that she would even consider quitting tennis to join the army.
 In 1956, at Roland-Garros, Althea Gibson became the first black athlete to triumph in a Grand Slam tournament.
 The following year, in 1957, Althea Gibson would achieve new milestones, triumphing at Wimbledon and the US Open.
-At the All England Club, she won in front of Queen Elizabeth II: “Shaking hands with the queen of England,” she said, “was a long way from being forced to sit in the colored section of the bus.”
-On the 11Th of July, coming back to New York, she became only the second Black American, after the 1936 Olympic champion Jesse Owens, to be honoured with a ticker tape parade.
+At the All England Club, she won in front of Queen Elizabeth II: “Shaking hands with the queen of England,” she said, “was a long way from being forced to sit in the coloured section of the bus.”
+On July 11, coming back to New York, she became only the second Black American, after the 1936 Olympic champion Jesse Owens, to be honoured with a ticker tape parade.
 In 1958, she would become the first black woman to make the cover of Time and Sports Illustrated.